One-Nexus/Synergy/README.md

 * Babel
 * Mocha

-To develop Synergy for either contributing or personal purposes, following the following recommendations:
+To develop Synergy for either contributing or personal purposes, follow these recommendations:

 #### Either Fork or Clone the Repo